junzis/pyModeS/README.rst

 The Python ADS-B/Mode-S Decoder
 ===============================

-PyModeS is a Python library designed to decode Mode-S (including ADS-B) message.
+PyModeS is a Python library designed to decode Mode-S (including ADS-B) messages.
 It can be imported to your python project or used as a standalone tool to view and save live traffic data.

 This is a project created by Junzi Sun, who works at `TU Delft <https://www.tudelft.nl/en/>`_, `Aerospace Engineering Faculty <https://www.tudelft.nl/en/ae/>`_, `CNS/ATM research group <http://cs.lr.tudelft.nl/atm/>`_.
 It is supported by many `contributors <https://github.com/junzis/pyModeS/graphs/contributors>`_ from different institutions.